 I spent undergrad myself getting dazzled by ecology.
 In graduate school, I sought to connect my experience with the experiences of others.
 My professional goal is to work at the nexus between these worlds-- using public engagement in science to further ecological research and conservation goals.

-All photos on this website are my own unless otherwise noted.
+All photos on this website are my own.
 Above are some scenes from San Cristóbal Island, where I studied at the Galápagos Institute for the Arts and Sciences.